javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 Before we explore how we can write it in a much shorter way, let's note that in the browser (and on the server-side in some cases) such functions are quite popular.

 The major difference between a real-life implementation and the example above is that real-life functions use more complex ways to interact with the user than a simple `confirm`.
-In the browser such a function usually draws a nice-looking question window.
+In the browser, such a function usually draws a nice-looking question window.
 But that's another story.

 **The arguments of `ask` are called *callback functions* or just *callbacks*.
 The idea is that we pass a function and expect it to be "called back" in certain circumstances.**

 So, `showOk` becomes the callback for the "yes" answer, and `showCancel` for the "no" answer.

-We can use Function Expressions to write the same much shorter:
+We can use Function Expressions to write the same function much shorter:

 ```js run no-beautify
 function ask(question, yes, no) {